-OneImpact scale-up With the support of CFCS Round 12, OneImpact was newly introduced in nine countries and scaled up in 25.
-To support the ambitions of countries to scale up OneImpact, Stop TB Partnership support focused on:

-- Integrating OneImpact into NTP communication and dissemination strategies to increase peoples' access to essential information on TB; - Supporting national dialogues on CLM integration using OneImpact as the entry point; - Leveraging emerging technologies and innovations such WhatsApp AI Chatbot for TB communities; - Launching OneImpact global dashboard for enhanced accountability in TB; - Developing and disseminating OneImpact case studies for cross-learning and documentation of impact.
-Key progress - OneImpact is the largest CLM platform ever created.
+With the support of CFCS Round 12, OneImpact was newly introduced in nine countries and scaled up in 25.
+To support the ambitions of countries to scale up OneImpact, Stop TB Partnership support focused on: - Integrating OneImpact into National TB Programme communication and dissemination strategies to increase peoples' access to essential information on TB; - Supporting national dialogues on CLM integration using OneImpact as the entry point; - Leveraging emerging technologies and innovations such WhatsApp AI Chatbot for TB communities; - Launching OneImpact global dashboard for enhanced accountability in TB; - Developing and disseminating OneImpact case studies for cross-learning and documentation of impact.
+78 Key progress; - OneImpact is the largest CLM platform ever created.
 The number of people that are onboarding is doubling every six months.
-Currently, over 250,000 people affected by TB are engaged in OneImpact. - OneImpact is the established platform for TB CLM in countries, with multiple community organizations engaged, accompanied by ministry of health/NTP leadership. - OneImpact is the only platform that is collecting real-time data on TB stigma, thereby establishing a mechanism to reach the UNHLM target to eliminate TB stigma.

-- OneImpact lessons learned have translated into regional acceptance.
-All new countries (five) from Francophone Africa have adopted OneImpact in collaboration with the NTP and received approval from the Ministry of Digital Health for roll-out of the system. - Total number of countries: 36 - Total number of CLM community partners: 75 - Total number of people affected by TB engaging with OneImpact: 250,000+
+Currently, over 250,000 people affected by TB are engaged in OneImpact; - OneImpact is the established platform for TB CLM in countries, with multiple local community organizations engaged, accompanied by ministry of health/NTP leadership; - OneImpact is the only platform that is collecting real-time data on TB stigma, thereby establishing a mechanism to reach the UNHLM target to eliminate TB stigma; - OneImpact lessons learned have translated into regional acceptance.
+All new countries (five) from Francophone Africa have adopted OneImpact in collaboration with the NTP and received approval from the Ministry of Digital Health for roll-out of the system. - Total number of countries: 36 - Total number of CLM community partners: 75 - Total number of people affected by TB engaging with OneImpact: 250,000+ all of which has significant potential to remove the barriers that prevent people from accessing life saving care.

 In addition, an Asia-Pacific Exchange on the role of CLM in TB programming was conducted in Manila on 18-20 October by Stop TB Partnership and the Global Fund, hosted by APCASO, to take stock of the experiences and lessons learned on TB CLM in the region and to support CLM scale-up.
-Strategic meetings for political will in TB Following the adoption of the UNHLM on TB Political Declaration in 2023, Stop TB Partnership, with the support of USAID and L'Initiative implemented by Expertise France, organized several high-level regional meetings to promote country and community engagement and commitment, notably the following: First Francophone Regional Meeting on CRG in TB Stop TB Partnership, in collaboration with the Ministry of Health of Cameroon, with co-funding from L'Initiative implemented by Expertise France, and hosted by a CFCS partner DRAF TB, held a regional workshop in Yaoundé on 11-13 June 2024.
+Strategic meetings for political will in TB Following the adoption of the UNHLM on TB Political Declaration in 2023, Stop TB Partnership, with the support of USAID and L'Initiative implemented by Expertise France, organized several high-level regional meetings to promote 79 country and community engagement and commitment, notably the following First Francophone Regional Meeting on CRG in TB First Francophone Regional Meeting on CRG in TB Stop TB Partnership, in collaboration with the Ministry of Health of Cameroon, with co-funding from L'Initiative implemented by Expertise France, and hosted by a CFCS partner DRAF TB, held a regional workshop in Yaoundé on 11-13 June 2024.
 The workshop was entitled "Advancing community, rights and gender for equitable TB response in Francophone countries".
-The event gathered over 100 experts and advocates from 15 countries to discuss how to better integrate community engagement, human rights and gender considerations into TB responses.
-Renewed political will for CRG in TB and the development of CRG country roadmaps, and the launch of TB Femmes Afrique Francophone were clear outputs of this meeting.
+The event gathered over 100 experts and advocates from 15 countries to discuss how to better integrate community leadership and engagement into TB responses.
+Renewed political will for community leadership in TB, the development of country roadmaps to overcome barriers, and the launch of TB Femmes Afrique Francophone were clear outputs of this meeting.